Jack R. Peterson: Departure from incels.me

 Jack subsequently began portraying incels in general in a more negative light, describing many as 'entitled' and stating he changed his mind about the hate speech on the incels.me forum being 'ironic'.
 During May 2018, Peterson announced on his YouTube channel that he left incels.me voluntarily by requesting a permanent ban on incels.me.
 He appeared on Invisibilia in April 2019 stating he was in the process of changing in whatever way he could to "make my life not horrible".

 Peterson made an appearance on ABC News Nightline in August 2019, discussing his departure from the incel community.

 Incel podcast

 He previously ran the "Incelcast", wherein he interviewed incels and discussed how they came to their position.
 His podcast also discussed the hikikomori phenomenon in Japan and the likelihood of the same thing happening in the Western world.

 Views on incels

 He believes that involuntary celibacy is a social phenomenon rather than a movement and has described online communities as support groups for discussing depression and loneliness.
 Peterson describes incels as commonly being males in their late teens who are shy.

 Peterson has compared the demonization of inceldom to the generalizations and subsequent xenophobic and Islamophobic sentiments faced by Muslims in the aftermath of Islamist violence.

 Personal life

 Peterson's birth name is Kalerthon Demetro.

 Peterson first stumbled upon the manosphere at the age of 11 on 4chan.
-A psychiatrist has diagnosed him as suffering from paranoid schizophrenia, but this has been disputed by other doctors.